ecbc0/note-math/item_en/set-theory_en.typ

     goto loop
   };
   ```
-  Or use layering to bypass the self-referential paradox
-  `(this_sentence = false) = true`.
-We consider them to be different sentences and judgments, believing that it cannot be self-referential.
+  Or use layering to bypass self-referential paradoxes `(this_sentence = false) = true`.
+It is believed that they are different sentences and judgments, and that it cannot be self-referential.
-]

   If we can count a number, we consider it a natural number.

-If language rules can be written and language objects constructed in a finite number of steps, we consider it constructible and expressible.
+  If language rules can be written and language objects constructed in a finite number of steps, we consider them constructible and speakable.
 For set theory, what can be constructed in such a finite number of steps is called a math object.

-Regarding the problem of infinite natural numbers, if natural numbers are defined by counting or induction or periodic circuits, then the problem of infinity is pushed to infinite time.
+  For the problem of the infinity of natural numbers, if natural numbers are defined by counting or induction or periodic circuits, then the problem of infinity is pushed to infinite time.

-For set theory language, assume that universal-set or universal-type leads to the construction of something that causes the circuit to enter an infinite loop.
+  For set theory language, assume universal-set or universal-type causes the circuit to enter a dead loop.

+  But it can also be considered that for $"type" : "type"$, as long as you don't keep judging, you can stop, and if you keep judging, you can't stop, but you can still judge every step.
+It's just that, it may not be possible to judge in all cases whether it should stop after a finite number of steps.

+  However, the use of universal-type is very convenient.
+Therefore, it can also be used, with the additional condition that judging $"type" : "type"$ is not allowed.
+More generally, for example, $"type" × "type" : "type"$ is also not allowed.
+]
 #tag("dependent-distributive")
 #indent[
   union & interset